jgoelen/demo-app-helm/README.md

 # demo-app-helm

-Demo of a simple Helm chart
+Helm chart for experimenting with a local ArgoCD setup.
+See https://github.com/jgoelen/argo-app-of-apps-demo.